News & Politics

 What time do the parade and concert start?

-The parade will run from 6 to 7:30 PM, the concert will start at 7:30, and the fireworks will start at approximately 9:45 PM.
-Those interested in attending the parade can register here for up to two tickets, which will be distributed on a first-come, first-served basis.
+The parade will run from 6:30 to 7:30 PM, the concert will start around 7:30, and the fireworks will start at approximately 9:45 PM.
+The festival and parade are open to the public, but those interested in attending can register here for up to two tickets to cut down security times.

 What will all this cost?

-All of the day’s events—which also include a festival on the National Mall right before the military parade—is projected to cost anywhere from $25 to $45 million for the Army.
+All of the day’s events are projected to cost anywhere from $25 to $45 million for the Army.
 Reuters has previously reported that this figure excludes costs borne by the DC city government; at the Pentagon press conference, Army officials could not confirm whether this figure includes or excludes additional city government costs, such as trash collection and police overtime.

 Won’t all those military vehicles tear up DC’s roads?

 Much concern has been raised about the damage that heavy military vehicles could to do DC’s streets.
-In the Pentagon press conference today, Army officials confirmed that they will be placing metal plates on the roads—specifically in high-risk areas where the vehicles are turning sharply—in order to minimize damage.
+Army officials will be placing 13 metal plates on the roads—specifically in high-risk areas where the vehicles are turning sharply—in order to minimize damage.
 They also said that new track pads will be added to the tanks, creating a rubber layer of separation between the tanks’ metal tracks and the road surfaces.

-DC Mayor Muriel Bowser previously commented in April about the upcoming military parade, stating, “If military tanks were used, they should be accompanied with many millions of dollars to repair the roads.”
-According to Army officials, the Army will be responsible for the costs of any unforeseen damage to the roads.
-The mayor’s office did not respond to a request for comment.
-Road repairs from potential parade damage could cost the DC government millions of dollars, says Gabe Klein, former chief of both the DC and Chicago Departments of Transportation.
+DC Mayor Muriel Bowser commented in April about the upcoming military parade, stating, “If military tanks were used, they should be accompanied with many millions of dollars to repair the roads.”
+According to Army officials, the Army will be responsible for the costs of any unforeseen road damage; NBC Washington reported that this figure could surpass $16 million.
+Yesterday, the military vehicles arrived in DC after being transported by train from Fort Cavazos in Texas.

 Where will the thousands of soldiers stay?